rhartdev/angular-products-crud/README.md

 ## 📝 Frontend License

 This project is under the MIT license.
-See the [LICENSE](https://github.com/eltonlazzarin/angular-products-crud/blob/master/LICENSE) for more information.
+See the [LICENSE](https://github.com/rhartdev/angular-products-crud/blob/master/LICENSE) for more information.

 ---

-Made with ♥ by Elton Lazzarin :wave: [Get in touch!](https://www.linkedin.com/in/eltonlazzarin/)